SylvainStak/BrainFuck-Compiler/README.md

 - Add Tests
 - Add support for nested loops
 - Be able to load custom BrainFuck code from a file
+- Create a function that generates the hexadecimal version of the memory pointers once the program finished executing